MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirements-business-central-v23.md

 ## AL development

-The following table shows the minimum system requirements for customizing or extending [!INCLUDE[prod_short](../developer/includes/prod_short.md)] using the AL language in Visual Studio Code.
+The following table shows the minimum system requirements for customizing or extending [!INCLUDE[prod_short](../developer/includes/prod_short.md)] using the AL Language extension for Microsoft Dynamics 365 Business Central in Visual Studio Code.

 |Specification|Requirement|
 |-----|-----|